AnushkaSamarasinghe/HacktoberFest2022-For-RUSL-tech-geekers/README.md

 # Please insert you name as a comment in your program to verify the identity.
 Unless the contribution will be declined.

+# Please your file insert to the 'codes' folder.

 Check File [CONTRIBUTING.md](CONTRIBUTING.md) To See the guidelines